PROJECT #028: HOW TO MAKE FUR FOR AMUGURUMI

 It may seem overwhelming, but just take it one thread at time!

 I’ve done small amounts of fur work before, so I knew technically how to do it when I made this fuzzy dude, but with this guy I had no idea how the actual “hair growth pattern” should be, so I winged it and it came out perfect.
-The fur is all fluffy and crazy when once you’ve brushed it out, so it hides imperfections well.
+The fur is all fluffy and crazy once you’ve brushed it out, so it hides imperfections well.

 STEP 2 – CUT SOME THREADS